 All young people who are looked after by their local authority are allocated an Independent Reviewing Officer (IRO).
-They have an IRO whether they are the subject of a care order granted by the court, or accommodated with their parents’ agreement (what is known as a ‘Section 20’ arrangement).
-Although they work for the same local authority as your social work team IROs are based in a separate department from the teams, and this is how they bring independence in their work with you.
+You will have an IRO whether you are subject to a care order granted by the court, or accommodated with your parents’ agreement (what is known as a ‘Section 20’ arrangement).

-Your IRO is a qualified social worker who is also an experienced manager and is responsible for ensuring that your views are heard, and that the plans your social work team has for your care move forwards, without drifting.
-They also check that everyone who works with you has completed all the tasks that have been agreed to keep you safe and well.
+We are all qualified social workers and have management experience.
+We are responsible for ensuring that your views are heard, and that the plans your social work team has for your care move forwards, without drifting.
+We make recommendations about how and when things should be done.
+We also check that everyone who works with you and cares for you has completed the tasks that have been agreed to keep you safe and well.

-If for any reason you are unsure who your IRO is or are unable to contact them you can call their team manager, Jo Mitchell, on 020 8770-4567.
+If for any reason you are not sure who your IRO is or are unable to contact them you can call the Lead IRO, Emma Coley, on 07710114405.